December 9, 2025

 Live chat allows the customer to get in touch with a live human when they need it most.
 It helps when someone is about to buy but has a question or concern.
 Quick, honest answers at that moment can often make the difference between hesitation and a sale.
 That real-time support builds trust over time which invites them to come back.

 Customers prefer different ways of getting in touch.
-Some like chat; others prefer email and still others might use social messages.
+Some like chat, others prefer email and still others might use social messages.
 When you offer a few clear support options and respond well you show you stand behind your products.
-That builds long term relationships and increases the chances they’ll buy from you again and tell others about their experience.
+That builds long term relationships and increases the chances they'll buy from you again.

 Conclusion